rukai/not-webusb-rs/readme.md

 sudo apt install ninja-build mercurial python-is-python3 g++-14 libudev-dev
 ```

-Flash the rot13 example firmware to a device and then run `cargo test`.
+Flash the rot13 example firmware to a pico and then run `cargo test`.